Turkey appoints new envoy to Israel after 4-year gap - I24NEWS

 Israel riposted by sending back the Turkish consul in Jerusalem.

-Ties between the two soured after Turkish leader Recep Tayyip Erdogan criticized Israel's policy towards Palestinians under the previous governments of its new Prime Minister Benjamin Netanyahu.
+Ties between the two soured after Turkish leader Recep Tayyip Erdogan criticized Israel's policy toward Palestinians under the previous governments of its new Prime Minister Benjamin Netanyahu.

+The past year, however, saw a dramatic improvement in the bilateral ties, including an official visit to Ankara by Israel's President Isaac Herzog.

-But Erdogan sent a congratulatory letter to Netanyahu after his victory in elections held earlier this month.
+Earlier this month Erdogan sent a congratulatory letter to Netanyahu after his victory in Israel's latest general election.